FJortay/DISCO-Collective-Intelligence/README.md

 ### **7. How To Participate**

 Contribute to the evolution of this draft README.
-Your feedback and ideas are essential for advancing the DISCO platform into a fully realized system of collective intelligence.
+Your feedback and ideas are essential for advancing the DISCO platform into a fully realized —and continually evolving— system of collective intelligence.

 ---